 If the blinds are in the lower end position and the slats are fully closed, this slat position is described as both "vertical" and "100%".
-Normally, however, fully closed slats do not have an exactly vertical position ( $\alpha = 0^{\circ}$ ) but rather form a slight angle with the vertical.
-With slat tracking, this angle must be determined and specified via the associated parameter.
+Normally, however, fully closed slats do not have an exactly vertical position ($\alpha = 0^\circ$) but rather form a slight angle with the vertical.